wp-plugins/nextgen-gallery-optimizer/readme.txt

 == Upgrade Notice ==
-= Upgrade to V1.0.6 is recommended for a number of coding improvements. = = Upgrade to V1.0.5 is recommended for more accurate shortcode detection. = = Upgrade to V1.0.4 is non-essential.
+= Upgrade to V1.0.7 is non-essential.
+Just a maintenance update. = = Upgrade to V1.0.6 is recommended for a number of coding improvements. = = Upgrade to V1.0.5 is recommended for more accurate shortcode detection. = = Upgrade to V1.0.4 is non-essential.
 Adds features to assist new users in getting set up. =